banzai-cicd/banzai/README.md

 Banzai
 ========

-example Jenkinsfile
+basic Jenkinsfile
 ```
-banzai {
+banzai([
-  appName = 'config-reviewer-server'
+  appName: 'config-reviewer-server',
-  sshCreds = ['dev-ssh']
+  sshCreds: ['dev-ssh'],                                                 // add jenkins ssh cred with id 'dev-ssh' to the pipeline context
-  build = /.*/
+  build: [ /.*/: [:] ],                                                  // build all branches (calls build.sh)
-  publish =  /tag\-(.*)|develop/
+  publish: [ /tag\-(.*)|develop/: [script : 'scripts/my-publish.sh'] ],  // publish tags and develop branch changes.
+Execute scripts/my-publish.sh instead of the default publish.sh
-  deploy = /tag\-(.*)|develop/
+  deploy: [ /tag\-(.*)|develop/: [:] ],                                  // deploy tags and develop branch changes (calls deploy.sh)
-}
+])
 ```

-full list of Jenkins options
+full list of options
 ```
 @Library('Banzai@1.0.0') _ // only necessary if configured as a 'Global Pipeline Library'.
 IMPORTANT: the _ is required after @Library.
-banzai {
+banzai([
-    appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to.
+    appName: 'config-reviewer-server',          // **required** currently used only by SAST for determining the namespace to publish to.
-    throttle = 'my-project'                     // comma-delimited list of throttle categories to apply. (https://github.com/jenkinsci/throttle-concurrent-builds-plugin)
+    throttle: 'my-project',                     // comma-delimited list of throttle categories to apply. (https://github.com/jenkinsci/throttle-concurrent-builds-plugin)
-    sshCreds = ['cred1', 'cred2']                                    // a list of any ssh creds that may be needed in your pipeline
+    sshCreds: ['cred1', 'cred2'],                                    // a list of any ssh creds that may be needed in your pipeline
-    skipSCM = true                              // skip pulling down the branch that kicked off the build
+    skipSCM: true,                              // skip pulling down the branch that kicked off the build
-    debug = false                               // provides additional debug messaging
+    debug: false,                               // provides additional debug messaging
-    gitTokenId = 'sweeney-git-token'            // a Jenkins credential id which points to a github token (required by downstreamBuilds)
+    gitTokenId: 'sweeney-git-token',            // a Jenkins credential id which points to a github token (required by downstreamBuilds)
-    httpsProxy = [
+    httpsProxy: [
       envVar: 'https_proxy',                    // optionally use an env variable from the host to set the proxy info. should be in "{host}:{port}" format.
       host: 'proxyhost',
       port: '80'
-    ]
+    ],
-    preCleanWorkspace = true                           // wipe workspace before each build
+    preCleanWorkspace: true,                           // wipe workspace before each build
-    postCleanWorkspace = true                          // wipe workspace after each build
+    postCleanWorkspace: true,                          // wipe workspace after each build
     flowdock: [
       /.*/: [                                   // which branches should report notifications to Flowdock
         credId: 'flowdock-cred',